 A thick skin.
 You know how you’re more honest and argumentative with your closest friends and family—emotionally or sometimes simply geographically—than with acquaintances?
 Prepare for a little of that from your boss.
 Throughout her career, Soper has reminded herself, “I’m the closest person to him, so he’s taking it out on me.”
 Unless it feels abusive, don’t take it personally.
 And if you do feel like you’re being mistreated, move on.
 “Don’t stick around with someone who doesn’t value you,” Sandoval said.

 An acute sense of timing.
 This is another skill that improves the longer you work with someone.
 For example, consider the best time to deliver certain news; if they’re running for a train, maybe it can wait.
 “Pay attention to their mind-set,” said Firstmark’s Sandoval.
 “I am very deliberate with my approach.”
 Also, learn how your boss likes to receive info: If she understands things better when they’re presented visually, don’t waste time typing up a summary that won’t hold her attention.

 A love of the job.
 Being an executive assistant can be a fulfilling lifelong career, not just a stepping stone to somewhere else.
 “Get up every day and be proud of what you do,” said Conte of The We Company.
 “We face a different challenge every day: One day we’re their therapist, sometimes we’re a seamstress—at other times, even the dentist.”

 A desire to learn.
 Yes, there are schedules to maintain and errands to run, but in between those moments, the executive assistant role is like a crash-course MBA.
 You have access to every department of an organization.
 The more you recognize how everyone works and what you can do to fill in the gaps, the better the company will run as a whole.
-And if you ultimately decide that you’re not a career executive assistant you’ll be better poised to reach for a role that is.
+And if you ultimately decide that you’re not a career executive assistant, you’ll be better poised to reach for a different role.